If you’re seeking Flat Belly Diet reviews, you’ve landed on the right page.

 The Flat Belly Diet Book contains a 32-day diet plan that promises to help those who follow it lose an average of 15 pounds and several inches of stomach fat.

 According to the authors Liz Vacariello and Cynthia Sass, MPH, RD, nutrition and weight loss experts with impeccable credentials, it is possible to lose around 7 pounds and up to 5 3/4 inches of abdominal fat by following the diet for just four days.
-Vacariello and Sass say that you will not feel hungry during this time.
-They recommend a 5-minute walk after meals but say you will still lose weight without increasing your activity level.

 The diet comprises two phases, starting with the Flat Belly Diet Jumpstart (AKA the Four-Day Anti-Bloat Jumpstart).
 With only 1,200 calories per day allowed, this initial phase is quite restrictive.
-The calorie allowance is split evenly between three meals and one snack.

 From day 5 until the end of the diet, your calorie allocation will be 1,600 per day.
-Again, this is split into three meals and one snack.
+Again, this is split between three meals and one snack.
 Monounsaturated fats (MUFAs) must make up part of every meal.

-The next section of this Flat Belly Diet review, looks at the type of foods you will be eating if you follow the diet.
+The next section of this Flat Belly Diet review looks at the type of foods you will be eating if you follow the diet.

 Flat Belly Diet Plan Video Review